bbc/tams/docs/adr/xxxx-source-collected_by-query-parameter.md

 ### Option 3: Follow accept_get_urls example and use an empty query parameter

 On the `/segments` end point it is possible to specify a query parameter of `accept_get_urls`.
-This field can be comma separated list of labels, however it is allowed to be empty which means that the `get_urls` are ommited in the result
+This field can be a comma separated list of labels, however it is allowed to be empty which means that the `get_urls` are omitted in the result

 Similarly in the webhooks it is possible to specify the `source_collected_by_ids` as an array of Source IDs.
 In the current it is not entirely clear what the behaviour of the query parameter if the value is left empty.